-Matters to be presented for action at the meeting include the election of directors, an amendment to our Charter to permit our stockholders to amend our Bylaws, and an advisory vote to approve our executive compensation program.
+Matters to be presented for action at the meeting include the election of directors, an amendment to our Charter to permit our stockholders to amend our Bylaws, an advisory vote to approve our executive compensation program and ratification of selection of our independent auditors.
 We will also act on such other business as may properly come before the meeting or any postponements or adjournments thereof.